“A drop of water” – Atrapaniebla

-ATENTION: THIS PROJECT IS THE RESULT OF A COLLABORATIVE PROCESS BETWEEN CTRL+Z AND DIFFERENT ACTORS.
-TO UNDERSTAND IT CORRECTLY I INVITE YOU TO KNOW THE OTHER DIRECTLY INVOLVED SUBJECTS: BRAZIL VILLAGE (PIRACICABA).
+ATTENTION: THIS PROJECT IS THE RESULT OF A COLLABORATIVE PROCESS BETWEEN CTRL+ZY AND DIFFERENT AGENTS.
+FOR A CORRECT UNDERSTANDING, I INVITE YOU TO LEARN ABOUT THE OTHER SUBJECTS DIRECTLY INVOLVED: BRAZIL VILLAGE (PIRACICABA).

-ITS REALIZATION WAS MADE POSSIBLE BY THE SUPPORT OF: SOLPACK (PIRACICABA), “IN-FACT” RESEARCH GROUP (SEVILLE), ENTREPRENEURSHIP LABORATORY “LABORE” (CAMPINAS), UNIP LIMEIRA (LIMEIRA), NURSERY SPACE (PIRACICABA), TOTAL ENVIRONMENT INSTITUTE (PIRACICABA), TEIA (PIRACICABA)
+ITS REALIZATION HAS BEEN POSSIBLE THANKS TO THE SUPPORT OF: SOLPACK (PIRACICABA), “IN-FACT” RESEARCH GROUP (SEVILLE), ENTREPRENEURSHIP LABORATORY “LABORE” (CAMPINAS), UNIP LIMEIRA (LIMEIRA), NURSERY SPACE (PIRACICABA), TOTAL ENVIRONMENT INSTITUTE (PIRACICABA), TEIA (PIRACICABA)

 Background

-Any system used to capture the microscopic water droplets contained in fog and store them in liquid form can be defined as “Atrapanieblas” or “Fogcather”.
-Through a condensation process the atmospheric vapor contained in the air naturally deposits on cold surfaces forming drops of liquid water.
+Through a condensation process, the atmospheric water vapor contained in the air is naturally deposited on cold surfaces, forming drops of liquid water.

-Many plants and animals, especially in desert environments, use this principle in order to collect the water they need to survive.
-Observing the systems used by these organisms, scientists began trying to imitate them in order to find an artificial way to trap fog and transform it into water.
+Many plants and animals, mainly in desert environments, use this principle in order to capture the water they need to survive.
+By observing the systems these organisms use, scientists began to try to imitate them with the aim of finding an artificial way to capture fog and transform it into water.

-The organized collection of mist through natural or assisted processes is an ancient practice, archaeologists have found evidences in different parts of the world.
-Walls around plants and vines were built to collect moisture from condensation.
-In the Atacama Desert, in South America and Egypt cairns were made to generate condensation dripping on inside surfaces where it was collected and stored.
+The organised collection of fog through natural or assisted processes is an ancient practice, and archaeologists have found evidence of this in different parts of the world.
+Walls are built around plants and vines to collect condensation moisture.
+In the Atacama Desert, in South America and in Egypt, piles of stones were made to generate condensation dripping on the inside of the walls from which it was collected and stored.

-In modern times the “Camanchaca”, a type of fog that is generated in Northern Chile’s deserts, attracted the attention of some researchers who observing the structures that nature had developed to attract moisture from the air and survive in this environment, began experimenting with the purpose of building an effective structure to obtain water from mist.
+In modern times, the “camachaca”, a type of fog that is generated in the deserts of northern Chile, attracted the attention of some researchers who, observing the structures that nature had developed to capture humidity from the air and survive in this environment, began experimenting with the purpose of building an effective structure to obtain water from the fog.

-The first experiments were developed in 1957 by the hand of Carlos Espinosa Arancibia, a physicist at the University of Chile, with the construction of a first polyhedral fogcatcher.
-Few years later, after improvements and modifications, he created the most famous fogcather, the “Chilean-type” which is mono-dimensional.
-This is actually widely used in Chile.
+The first experiments were carried out in 1957 by Carlos Espinosa Arancibia, a physicist at the University of Chile, with the first polyhedral fog catcher.
+A few years later, after improvements and modifications, he created the most famous fog catcher, the “Chilean type”, which is one-dimensional.
+This began to be widely used in Chile.

-The first experiments were developed in 1957 by the hand of Carlos Espinosa Arancibia, a physicist at the University of Chile, with the construction of a first polyhedral fogcatcher.
-Few years later, after improvements and modifications, he created the most famous fogcather, the “Chilean-type” which is mono-dimensional.
-This is actually widely used in Chile.
+The first experiments were carried out in 1957 by Carlos Espinosa Arancibia, a physicist at the University of Chile, with the first polyhedral fog catcher.
+A few years later, after improvements and modifications, he created the most famous fog catcher, the “Chilean type”, which is one-dimensional.
+This began to be widely used in Chile.

-In modern times the “Camanchaca”, a type of fog that is generated in Northern Chile’s deserts, attracted the attention of some researchers who observing the structures that nature had developed to attract moisture from the air and survive in this environment, began experimenting with the purpose of building an effective structure to obtain water from mist.
+In modern times, the “camachaca”, a type of fog that is generated in the deserts of northern Chile, attracted the attention of some researchers who, observing the structures that nature had developed to capture humidity from the air and survive in this environment, began experimenting with the purpose of building an effective structure to obtain water from the fog.

-In recent years public interest on renewable energy and water production has rekindled, and thus the interest of many scientists, architects and industrial designers towards the fogcatchers.
+In recent years, there has been a renewed interest in renewable energy and water harvesting, and with it the interest of many scientists, architects and industrial designers in fog catchers.

-Current research focuses on finding better performance materials, more practical and quick ways of assembly and possible applications in urban areas.
+Current research focuses on finding materials with better performance, more practical and faster assembly methods, and their possible applications in urban environments.

 Vocation